-Activity material must be offered in an animal-to-material ratio of 12:1.
+Activity material must be offered in an animal-to-material ratio of 12:1 (this also includes suckling piglets).
 Individual objects can be credited for up to 12 animals each.
 In the case of racks, troughs or automats, 12 animals can be counted for each exercise place (= approx. one pig's width).
 The front sides of racks or troughs that are accessible without restrictions can be considered when calculating the number of places.
 Different materials (e.g. feeder with straw pellets and hemp ropes) can be combined to meet the animal-material ratio.